raygun101/MarkupKit/README.md

 ## LMLayoutView
 Auto layout is an iOS feature that allows developers to create applications that automatically adapt to device size, orientation, or content changes.
 An application built using auto layout generally has little or no hard-coded view positioning logic, but instead dynamically arranges user interface elements based on their preferred or "intrinsic" content sizes.

 Auto layout in iOS is implemented primarily via layout constraints, which, while powerful, are not particularly convenient to work with.
-To simplify the process of adding auto layout to an iOS application, MarkupKit provides the following set of view classes, whose sole responsibility is managing the size and position of their respective subviews:
+To simplify the process, MarkupKit provides the following set of view classes, whose sole responsibility is managing the size and position of their respective subviews:

 * `LMRowView` - arranges subviews in a horizontal line
 * `LMColumnView` - arranges subviews in a vertical line